Nostromos/what.lol/blog/2024-02-24-what-im-looking-for.md

 #### Full Stack

-My education is mostly fullstack and that's where I thrive.
+Full stack web might be the sweet spot.
+I enjoy it and I've gotten good at it (compared to other bootcamp or new grads).
+At least for my portfolio projects,

 #### Frontend

-TODO
+Frontend greatly interests me and I have (sometimes strong) opinions about UI, UX, and information design.
+I *enjoy* design but I wouldn't call myself a designer.
+I've hired and seen what truly great designers can do and I don't think I'm strong in that way.
+I **am** good at taking Designs and creating them in code, pixel-perfect and responsive.

 #### Backend

 I've got a lot of experience with Typescript and *some* experience with Golang so I think I'd thrive in this space, though ramping up may take more time.
-My end goal is backend engineering.
+Some of my most interesting projects were entirely backend focused - building a load balancer, my dinky little compiler, building a log monitoring system.

 ## Skills & Accomplishments

 ## What I Want In My Next Team

-Team Size / Structure:
+**Support** is the main thing.
+I'm new to the role and I'm not a fresh-faced college kid.
+I'm smart and I work hard but I don't know what I don't know.

+Beyond that, I'm adaptable.

 ## Ideal Work Conditions